MishaVyb/bizarre-poker/README.md

 actions.PassAction.run(game)
 ```
 ### 4. Run auto.
-Also you can run auto processing with some pre-definitions of how it should goes.
+Also you can run auto processing with some pre-definitions of how it should go.
 - Prepare action that would be performed later. <br>
-*Make notice for last argument: we can provide exactly on wich stage this action will be performed.*
+*Make notice for last argument: we can provide exactly on which stage this action will be performed.*
 ```python
 huge_bet = actions.PlaceBet.prototype(
     game, misha, 500, stages.BiddingsStage_3
 )
 ```

-- Create processor which will stop at final stage.
+- Create processor that will stop at final stage.
 ```python
 script = processors.AutoProcessor(
     game,